 Hundreds of high-paying career tracks remain untapped in this community, yet our collective common sense takes each of these gifted local geniuses and tells them that they have nothing to offer.

-But siphoning our community’s colossal potential through the two channels of “medicine” and “law” is crippling and unintelligent.
+But siphoning our community’s potential through the two channels of “medicine” and “law” is crippling and unwise.

-We know that “funneling” is fundamentally at odds with modern studies about intelligence.
-Dr. Howard Gardner’s research on “multiple intelligences” has found that our traditional measures of success–IQ and academics–are limited.
-The span of human capability is far greater than we previously assumed.
+We know that funneling is fundamentally at odds with modern studies about intelligence.
+Dr. Howard Gardner’s research on “multiple intelligences” found that our traditional measures of success–IQ and academics–are limited.
+The span of human capability is greater than we previously assumed.

 Yes, those who can detect patterns in language and numbers are intelligent.
 But so are those who can run a mile in under four minutes, kick a field goal from thirty yards away, play the piano, discern a C-note from a G-note, match colors and textures, bench-press double their body weight, sing both contralto and soprano, navigate their way home without directions, speak multiple languages, assemble a computer, and memorize a speech after just one hearing.

 Don’t tell THEM to become doctors.

 Don’t tell Nisreen*–a sophomore at Fordson High School–to become a doctor.
 At just fifteen years of age, she is already a competitive cheerleader, dancer, and varsity athlete.

 Zaman is also fifteen.
 He invents things.
 He creates robots, weapons, and electronics out of piles of metal and wire in his home basement.
 He carves maps out of blocks of wood.
 Don’t tell HIM to become a doctor either.